Cherry Shaker Side Table with Drawer

 Course Fees

-The tuition fee for a three week Shaker Table course is £1,770.
+The tuition fee for a three week Shaker Table course is £590 per week.
 This includes the use of school tools and materials; the final piece is yours to take home.
+You may pay for your full course £1770 in full, in installments or spread your fees as you plan to attend, per week.

 Practical Information